-When government contracting agencies assert urgent and compelling circumstances, it is usually a predicate for override the Competition in Contracting Act (CICA Contracting) Automatic Stay or to justify a sole source award.
+When government contracting agencies assert urgent and compelling circumstances, it is usually a predicate for override the Competition in Contracting Act (CICA government Contracts) Automatic Stay or to justify a sole source award.
 Although agencies may heavily document its reasons, a successful bid protest can be possible if the contractor focused on the stated agency’s reasons.

 CICA Contracting Act — Urgent and Compelling Circumstances with Automatic Stays

-CICA contracting allows the automatic stay of contract performance while a bid protest is at the GAO.
+CICA government contracts law allows the automatic stay of contract performance while a bid protest is at the GAO.
 31 USC 3553(d)(3).
 CICA contracting allows a contracting agency to override the automatic stay and proceed with contract performance upon a written finding that either “performance of the contract is in the best interests of the United States” or “urgent and compelling circumstances that significantly affect interests of the United States will not permit waiting for the decision of the Comptroller General concerning the protest.”
 See 31 USC 3553(d)(3)(C).

 Urgent and compelling circumstances simply do not rest on what the agency says.
 Instead, the government must also justify the override by showing what adverse consequences will result from the stay.

 As compared to the automatic stay provisions, the CICA Contracting Act also allows government contracting agencies to avoid the full and open competition requirements.
 To avoid using competitive procedures, the agency can invoke urgent and compelling circumstances when the head of an agency shows written justification when: